-Sophomore forward Beth Hanrahan scored the game-winning goal for the Friars
+Sophomore forward Beth Hanrahan scores 4:43 into overtime for Friars

 NEW HAVEN, Conn. - The Providence College women's ice hockey team traveled to New Haven, Conn. to take on the Yale Bulldogs on Saturday, Jan.
 5. The Friars defeated Yale, 3-2, in overtime.
 The win moves the Friars overall record to 9-9-4 and their road record to 3-6-2 on the season.

 Yale was first on the board with goal at 18:08 of the first period.
 Junior goaltender Nina Riley (Lexington, Mass.) made the initial save on a shot taken by Tara Tomimoto.
 The puck bounced high off Riley before Patricia McGauley knocked it down and put it in off the backstop to give the Bulldogs a 1-0 lead.